 Single vs. double

 Some mothers prefer single pumping of each breast separately, especially when first learning to use the breast pump.
 These mothers pump one breast for 5 minutes (or until milk flow slows), then pump the second breast for 5 minutes (or until milk flow slows).
 Then they repeat the whole process but continue to pump until a minute passes without any milk flow for either breast.
 Single pumping lets a mother massage each breast as she pumps.
 This can increase milk flow.
 If a mother wants to massage both breasts at the same time, she can use a hands-free bra or hook to hold the flange to the breast while she massages the breast tissue.

 How much milk?

-After 7 to 10 days of frequent pumping sessions–at least 8 times a day and for a daily total of 100 minutes or more–expect to produce between 16 to 32 ounces (about 500 to 1,000 ml or cc) of breastmilk a day.
+After 7 to 10 days of frequent pumping sessions–at least 8 times a day and for a daily total of 100 minutes or more–expect to make between 16 to 32 ounces (about 500 to 1,000 ml or cc) of breastmilk a day.
 This may be more milk than your high-risk baby needs just now.
-But you will be glad to have extra milk in the freezer if milk production drops at some point, which is not abnormal after several weeks.
-Then any stored milk can be used.
+But you will be glad to have extra milk in the freezer if milk production drops at some point.
+This is not abnormal after several weeks.

 Stick to a schedule

 Many mothers find their milk lets down more quickly and they soon get larger amounts of milk when they pump at about the same times every day.
 But don’t be concerned if there is some variation in the schedule from day to day.

 It’s easy for time to slip away and for pumping sessions to get a late start.
 It’s helpful to set an oven timer, a digital watch, or cell phone to remind you when the next session is to start.
 If a session is delayed, pump a little earlier next time.